← Back to Blog

 Not every supplier will budge.
 If you've made a reasonable offer based on increased volume or improved payment terms and they refuse without explanation, you have three options: accept their pricing if the product is differentiated, find an alternative supplier, or reduce your reliance on that product.

 Walking away occasionally strengthens future negotiations.
 If suppliers know you'll actually switch when pricing becomes uncompetitive, they take your requests more seriously.
-In early 2026, a home goods merchant switched suppliers on their third-best-selling item after failed negotiations.
-Three months later, the original supplier returned with a 16% discount offer to win back the business.
+It's common for a supplier who wouldn't move on price to come back weeks later with a better offer once a buyer has actually shifted volume elsewhere.

-The E-commerce Playbook: Applying GM's Volume Purchasing in 2026
+The E-commerce Playbook: Treating Suppliers as Partners in 2026

-The core principle of the gm supplier discount: the e-commerce playbook (2026) is treating supplier relationships like partnerships, not transactions.
-GM maintained long-term relationships with key suppliers because both parties benefited from stability and volume.
+The core principle of this playbook is treating supplier relationships like partnerships, not transactions.
+Large manufacturers maintain long-term relationships with key suppliers because both parties benefit from stability and predictable volume — and the same dynamic works at e-commerce scale.

 Create an annual purchasing calendar.
 Map out when you'll place orders, what quantities you'll need, and how that aligns with seasonal demand.
 Share this calendar with suppliers in Q4 for the following year.
 This advance notice lets them plan production runs, allocate materials, and offer better pricing because they're not scrambling to fulfill last-minute orders.

 Pay on time or early.
 Suppliers operate on tight cash flow.
 If you consistently pay invoices within 5-10 days instead of 30-45 days, you become a preferred customer.
 This goodwill translates to priority during shortages, willingness to negotiate on pricing, and flexibility when you need rush orders.
-One merchant reduced their cost basis by 7% simply by paying all invoices within one week of receipt for six months, then requesting updated pricing.
+Merchants who consistently pay invoices early often find suppliers more receptive when they next ask for updated pricing.

 Communicate problems immediately.
 If a product has quality issues, defect rates spike, or customer returns increase, tell your supplier within 24-48 hours with photos and data.
 Suppliers respect buyers who identify problems professionally and work toward solutions rather than ghosting or leaving negative reviews.
 This builds trust that makes future negotiations smoother.